10 reasons to take a break from alcohol

 You can never accuse us of not saving the best for last.

-For anyone who has ever craved a hot sausage roll and sauce the morning after the night before, this has to be the icing on the cake.
+For anyone who has ever craved fried food the morning after a big night, this has to be the icing on the cake.

 - Sore head: Natural ways to ease a hangover